 New Storage Paradigms: Structured Chunk and Filtered Structured Chunk

 In this section we introduce the concepts of Structured Chunk and Filtered Structured Chunk.
 The new storage paradigms will be used for storing non-filtered and filtered sparse data.
+The following sections describe layouts of non-filtered and filtered structured chunk and their corresponding metadata.

 Structured Chunk

 Like a regular chunk, a structured chunk will be used to store the values contained in some n-dimensional rectangular volume in a dataset.
 However, unlike regular chunks, it will be composed of two or more sections, which in combination, will describe the values contained in the volume.
-Note that all structured chunks in a dataset will have the same number of sections – although some of these sections may be empty.
+Note that all structured chunks in a dataset will have the same number of sections – although some of these sections may be empty for a particular chunk.
 As each of these sections will typically require different management, it follows that we must store the offset of each section within each structured chunk.
 Since the size of each section will typically vary from structured chunk to structured chunk, this structured chunk metadata must be stored on a per chunk basis.
-This structured chunk metadata is discussed in the next section.
-The details of how it will be stored is covered in Section.
+This structured chunk metadata is discussed in the next section 2.1.1.
+The details of how it will be stored is covered in Section 4.

-In the context of sparse data, structured chunks will contain two or three sections – one for the encoded selection indicating the values defined within the chunk, one for the actual values themselves, and if required one for a heap containing the variablelength data.
-Similarly, structured chunks can be used to store dense datasets with variablelength data. the first section would be the same as current chunk in a dataset with variable data, and the second section would contain a heap for the variablelength data that is currently stored in global heaps.
+In the context of sparse data, structured chunks will contain two or three sections – one for the encoded selection indicating the values defined within the chunk, one for the actual values themselves, and if required one for a heap containing the variable-length data.
+Similarly, structured chunks can be used to store dense datasets with variable-length data.
+The content of the first section would be the same (or similar to) as for the content of current chunk in a dense dataset with variable-length data, and the second section would contain a heap for the variable-length data that is currently stored in global heaps in HDF5 file.

 Structured Chunk Metadata